- 47% of people expect your website speed to load in less than 2 seconds.

 First impressions are vital on the web.

-Your customers, readers, and website visitors make an instant judgement about you and your business.
+Your customers, readers, and website visitors make an instant judgment about you and your business.

 It’s pure psychology.
 We consider fast websites to be professional and reliable.
 We relate speed to efficiency, trust, and confidence.